 One way to prevent this from slowing down the closing process is to get pre-approved for your loan a few months in advance.
 Your pre-approval will help speed up the timeline because your lender has already verified your proof of income, assets, credit history, retirement and investment account statements.
 Other benefits to getting pre-approved include providing you time to clean up your credit report (if needed), pay down debts, or saving for a down payment and closing costs.
 This option also allows you more time to start checking out general areas around your new home, calculating commute times and scoping out your new neighborhood.
 Alternatively, if you plan on paying in cash, you can speed up the closing process on a home with the closing process being as quick as a week.

 Want to see if you qualify for a mortgage?
-You can easily compare offers from up to 5 mortgage lenders at LendingTree in just a few minutes!
+You can easily get your personalized rate and pre-approval at LoanDepot in just a few minutes!

 2. Inspection Issues